 --

-When we are unable to find tranquility within ourselves,
+When we are unable to find tranquility within ourselves, it is useless to seek it elsewhere.

 - Francois de La Rochefoucauld